stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 **Figure 4.20** Model coefficients for the Null Model (green), Categorical Land Use Model (blue), and Landscape Predictor Model (red).

+ The landscape predictor model for phosphorous, used as the basis for the Stormwater heatmap phosphorous layer, is:
+*ln*(phosphorous) = 4.38- 0.09(rain) + 0.60(summer) +0.83(grass) + 0.97(paved) + 0.2(sqrt_CO<sub>2</sub>_road <br>
+where rain is 21-day cumulative precipitation, and summer isa  factor with value = 1 for July, August, and September, and value = 0 for all other months.
+Note that all predictors (except summer) were first transformed if necessary (the square root was taken of CO<sub>2</sub>_road to generate sqrt_CO<sub>2</sub>, then standardized prior to use.
+ ### Total Zinc
+ ### Total Kjeldahl Nitrogen
+Table 4.5  Coefficient values (standard error in parenthesis) for the three phosphorus models.

+Table 4.6  Comparison of parameter values generated by simplified linear models with and without methods to account for censored values.

+## Translating Equations to the Stormwater heatmap
+The process of translating statistical equations for chemical contaminants to the Stormwater heatmap involved manipulation of the grid and equations.
+### Convolving the Base Map

 **Citation:**

 Zuur AF, Ieno EN, Walker NJ, Saveliev AA, Smith GM.
 2009.
 Mixed Effects